-For those who are new to the natural hair world, you’ve probably stumbled upon a few gorgeous curly hairstyles (after spending hours binge watching YouTube videos) that you love, and tried to recreate them on your on hair with more failed attempts than successes.
+For those who are new to the natural hair world, you’ve probably stumbled upon a few gorgeous curly hairstyles (after spending hours binge-watching YouTube videos) that you love, and tried to recreate them on your on hair with more failed attempts than successes.
 Trust us, you’re not alone!
-Here’s the thing: Once you understand the different natural hair patterns— its structure, shape and curl factor— you’ll also have an idea which hairstyles will or won’t work for your curl pattern.
+Here’s the thing: Once you understand the different natural hair patterns—their structure, shape, and curl factor— you’ll also have an idea which hairstyles will or won’t work for your curl pattern.

-A wash and go for a 3C hair type won’t yield the same results on a 4B hair type, but there are ways to make your most sought after hairstyles work for you.
-Learning your hair type is a part of the process and we’re here to help with this guide to natural hairstyles by curl type.
+A wash and go style for a 3C hair type won’t yield the same results on a 4B hair type, but there are ways to make your most sought-after hairstyles work for you.
+Learning your hair type and curl pattern is all part of the process, and we’re here to help with this guide to natural hairstyles by curl type.

 Natural Hair Patterns: How to Style Your Curl Type

 Not sure how to style type 3 and 4 hair?
 Check out these looks that break down which hair type and curl pattern they’re best for!

 1. Natural Hair Patterns: 3B,3C, 4A, 4B, 4C.

 We like to call the pineapple updo a universal hairstyle for all types of natural hair.
 No matter how thick, thin, or curly your hair type is you could pin your hair up into this chic work-appropriate hairstyle.
 One way to create the style: Gather your wash and go curls into this updo using our pineapple hair tutorial.
 For those who rather not style their hair with a wash and go (i.e. curl types that tend to shrink into super short curls), you can create this look on a twist out or braid out.